olabini/codebot/README.md

 interface by default.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `metadata.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [RubyGems][rubygem].
+To release a new version, update the version number in `metadata.rb` and run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [RubyGems][rubygem].

 ## Contributing